predictive-analytics-lab/ubuntu-slurm/README.md

 (I think `Cores` binds the GPU to specific CPUs.)

 As far as I can tell, `MPS` refers to an arbitrary number.
 In the examples it's kind of like percent, but it doesn't have to be that way.
 I propose to use GPU memory in GB.
+**Note:** while the number is basically arbitrary, there is still an upper limit.
+I suspect this has to do with how fine-grained a GPU can be partitioned.
+The limit likely depends on the GPU, but I've encountered 1024 as one upper limit.

 `slurm.conf` then needs to contain something like